InanoKnowles/sprite-knight/README.md

 - Slack
 - Zoom
 - Canva
+- VSCode

 ## :pencil2: Planning & Problem Solving

 Discussing every detail of the day, agreeing on to-do lists and being realistically honest before working on anything what our general approach as a team.

 Planning what we needed to do was really useful when we started to think about WHO the game would be used by.
 Which led us to learn about User Stories.
 Did you know that User Stories can guide you as requirements that turn into features that you can implement inside your app?

+WHo our users are, what do they want and why:

 ![Screenshot 2023-01-19 at 11 17 10 pm](https://user-images.githubusercontent.com/116997107/213452758-84460753-8081-48f9-9103-854bb5956982.png)